As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 How to Tell the Quality of Peridot?

-Peridot is judged by its coloration when it comes to quality—the more intense and purer the green color, the better the stone.
+Peridot is judged by its coloration in quality—the more intense and purer the green color, the better the stone.

-A brownish tone in peridot is considered a fault, and this makes the stone lower quality.
+A brownish tone in the peridot is a fault, lowering the stone’s quality.
 Yellow-toned peridot is the most common type.

 Obsidian Is a Fairly Common Backyard Gemstone